-For founders and investors, it’s time for some “real talk” about money
+For founders and investors, it’s time for some ‘real talk’ about money

 Picture a first-time founder who grew up with nothing, eating hot dogs every night for dinner because that’s all her family could afford — and imagine her startup takes off.

-Compare that to another founder, running an identical startup in a parallel universe–except she went to private school and will one day inherit the big family house.
+Compare that to another founder, running an identical startup in a parallel universe — except she went to private school and will one day inherit the big family house.

 Now imagine some common startup scenarios: a recruit who asks for a few million in equity to join the company, an acquisition offer that makes the founders one percenters, or an employee insisting on flying business class on a long trip.
 Those two founders might see those situations much differently.

 Despite this, it’s taboo for investors to ask about a founder’s own money, and for understandable reasons.
-Many founders worry about revealing they come from a background of less — not everyone has mom and dad ready to pay rent in the quest to get “ramen profitable”.
+Many founders worry about revealing they come from a background of less — not everyone has a mom and dad ready to pay rent in the quest to get “ramen profitable.”

 It’s scary when you’re already in the vulnerable position of fundraising to consider making yourself more vulnerable by sharing that you have needs.
 It could be a relative who has medical bills, a parent who is in debt, a bank balance with no commas.
 Founders who come from difficult backgrounds shoulder so many other burdens — this stacks on another, and it feels safer to stay silent.